 - Convention and visitors bureau (CVB) and state tourism websites – again providing relevant content

-- Community calendars – because the media is inundated with requests for coverage, a community calendar is often the mechanism they use to show support.
+- Community calendars – because the media (TV and radio stations, newspapers and local cable news channels) is inundated with requests for coverage, a community calendar is often the mechanism they use to show support.
 Determine if you can sign up to add your own content or if administered by the media outlet.

 - Remember to maintain a list of your backlinks and track them on a spreadsheet.
 You will need them later.
-These likely are also the same outlets you’ll send news releases.
+These likely are also the same outlets you’ll send news releases to.

 - Ask your festival or event sponsors to also provide backlinks to your festival or event sub-domain or to your parent or umbrella organization’s events and activities page or dedicated (directory) webpage for a special festival or event.
 This should be an easy request to meet providing this page doesn’t showcase competing sponsors, such as two other local banks.

 - If you send out news release using a paid distribution service to promote your festival or event, those can also provide backlinks.
 Don’t consider the cost of this service strictly for news coverage.
 The backlinks are value-added.

 - Seek out directory listings but realize they may not carry significant SEO juice.
 General directories will provide little value but those tied to a specific theme are more likely to reach a loyal fan base.
 For instance, directory listings for wine, beer, arts and crafts festivals fall into this category.
 When adding listings of this type, the content should be generic and timeless so it will remain accurate should someone forget to update the information.
 Not all directory listings will give your festival or event a backlink as some are set with “no follow” tags … no backlink ability.